arron21/spiritandground-hugo/content/poetry/alchemist-s-rebound.md

 You’re not coming home,

-there's a wall, I know;
+There's a wall, I know;

-wanna see what you hide.
+Wanna see what you hide.

 \-

 Is there something you’d like to say,

-before you float away?
+Before you float away?

 Don’t see you there anymore,